vvi2/quartet-ml/README.md

 export PATH="$PATH:$HOME/miniconda3/envs/quartet-ml/bin"
 ```

-Append, not prepend — `.venv/bin` stays first, so `python` still resolves to
+Append, not prepend. `.venv/bin` stays first, so `python` still resolves to
 your venv, and `iqtree3` is only picked up once nothing earlier on `PATH` has
 it.
 This only lasts the current terminal session; re-run it (or add it to
 your shell profile) each time you open a new one.